152pp, hardback, 260 x 215 mm, c.80 images

 Co-published by Ingleby, Edinburgh, and Anomie Publishing, London

-Images courtesy of the artist and Ingleby, Edinburgh.
+Images courtesy of the artist and GRIMM, Amsterdam / New York.
 Photography by Peter Mallet.